silmaril42/esphtml/README.md

 # ESP-HTML

 This is a small JavaScript library to provide a simple way to include sensor values from [ESPEasy](https://github.com/letscontrolit/ESPEasy) devices in an HTML page. \
-It is intended to be used for html pages inside your LAN - you should not use it for public web sites!
+It is intended to be used for HTML pages inside your LAN - you should not use it for public web sites!

 ## Usage